MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 The `--query` argument is supported by all commands in the Azure CLI.
 This article covers how to use the features of JMESPath with a series of small, simple examples.

-## Dictionary output and list output
+## Dictionary and list CLI results

 Even when using an output format other than JSON, the results are first treated as JSON for querying with JMESPath.
-CLI output objects are either a JSON array or a dictionary.
-Arrays are sequences of objects that can be indexed, and dictionaries are objects accessed with keys.
+CLI results are either a JSON array or dictionary.
+Arrays are sequences of objects that can be indexed, and dictionaries are unordered objects accessed with keys.
 Commands that
 _could_ return more than one object return an array, and commands that _always_ return _only_ a single object return a dictionary.

-## Accessing dictionary properties
+## Get properties in a dictionary

-Working with dictionary output, you can access properties directly from the top level with just the key.
+Working with dictionary results, you can access properties directly from the top level with just the key.
 The `.` (__subexpression__) character is used to access properties of nested dictionaries.
 Before introducing queries, take a look at the unmodified output of the `az vm show` command:

 ```azurecli-interactive